covxx/Opencore_EFI_AMD/README.md

 # Opencore 0.8.4 EFI For Ryzen Hackintosh
-My current EFI folder for Mac OS 12.6 and is mostly working (see [issues](https://github.com/covxx/Opencore_EFI_AMD#issues) ).
+This version of EFI allowed me to install Mac OS 12.6 with open core v0.8.4.
+This took a few days to get working and I highly recommend following [dortania's](https://dortania.github.io/OpenCore-Install-Guide/) guide completly before trying this folder.
+Mac OS is fully functional besides my bluetooth USB (Broadcom) not working.
+OS is stable, left on for 12+ hours with no error/crashes but YMMV. iServices,DRM, and HW acceleration are also working.

-This took a few days to get working, from re-doing config.plist to recreating USBs, I may create a guide eventualy for AMD.
+Note: Opencore debug is on while apple debug/verbose is off.

 ## Specifications